Finn-Mal/Pacman-2805ICT/README.md

 # Pacman-2805ICT
-pacman version controlled used for University Assignment
+Pacman version controlled used for University Assignment

+hm